 Yes, I think that Jackson's presidency definitely contridicted his beliefs in limited government.
 When Jackson went ahead with the Indian Removal Act, although the Supreme Court disapporoved, this was abusing his power as president.
 Jackson said he believed in democracy.
 If so, he would have probably left it up to the people of the United States to decide whether they should move and actions speak louder than words.
-I'm not in anyway saying that Americans at the time had the right to decide where the Indians went.
-But that Andrew Jackson didn't allow the democracy of the people of the United States in his decision.

 Reply